aura-nw/docs/docs/product/aurascan/advanced-topics/smart-contract/deploy_contract.md

 See the guideline on [how to develop and deploy a smart contract](https://github.com/aura-nw/flower-store-contract).

-After deploying a smart contract on aurad, see the contract and instantiate contract transaction on Aurascan Testnet.
+After deploying a smart contract on Aurascan, see the contracts list and contract deployed transaction on Euphoria Testnet:

-Here is the contracts list on Euphoria Testnet.

 ![Contracts List](/img/aurascan/Advanced_topic_euphoria_contracts_list.png)

 :::caution Note:
-Only verified contracts have green check mark icons, version and time verified.
+* Only contracts instantiated from **verified** Code ID have green check mark icon beside in smart contract list and corresponding Code ID verified time info.
-Unverified contracts do not have green check mark icons.
+* Unverified contracts do not have green check mark icon.
-Contract's owners have to verify and publish contract source code and register type contract (CW20 or CW721) for your smart contract.
+* Each Code ID has to be verified and published source code as well as register code ID type (CW20/CW721/CW4973) beforehand so that others user can be able to interact with the smart contracts that instantiated from this Code ID.
 :::

 See the instantiate contract transaction in contract details.